Net zero: integrating data, digital & radical carbon reduction strategies

 There are individual programmes in cities such as Helsinki, Amsterdam and Copenhagen that are ambitious in scale, with Copenhagen aiming to be carbon neutral by 2025, the first capital city to do so.
 Yet all of their plans are detailed on buildings, transport and energy, but still very thin on data.
 There are some programmes designed to link data and net zero, such as the EU-funded Environmental Futures and Big Data Impact Lab but their work is still at an early stage, and mainly focused on product and service development.

 There are also major unresolved issues – such as ownership and accessibility of smart meter data, and the need for new institutions to act as guardians/curators of this data.
 Given how much Internet of Things technologies can reveal about our lives and lifestyles, or when our homes are empty, getting this right will be vital for ensuring public trust (and avoiding the mistakes made by Sidewalk Labs and others).
+At a minimum this will require consistent standards.
 Getting a data strategy right will also be key in the long-term for shifting company reporting and the behaviour of financial markets and investors (and giving the public more reliable information on whether their pensions and other assets are either helping or hindering carbon reduction - on which the recent Harvard impact-weighted accounts provide fascinating insights).
+The private sector has made significant progress, pressured by investors and others wanting to track emissions throughout supply chains.
+The public sector has few comparable incentives.

 AI AND MACHINE LEARNING: there is now a huge amount of activity underway attempting to use AI to respond to climate change, from managing electricity networks to inventing new materials.
 Some is focused on more detailed mapping of climate change itself and extreme weather patterns; other work on topics such as reducing energy use (eg DeepMind’s project on Google’s own energy use), transport planning, solar geo-engineering and finance.
 The range of this work is well captured in this recent overview.
 These will raise many issues including not only: effectiveness but also ownership, transparency and ethics of algorithms which will increasingly shape the life of cities.
 The usefulness of AI will of course depend greatly on the availability of data, and the rules governing that data.